HSBNE/manual.hsbne.org/docs/howwework/constitution.md

            consideration of the group.
 Such as but not limited to: Rental Agreements, Sponsorship, Service Providers, Asset Loans etc.
         5. Not having fluency and literacy in the English language.
+        6. Not having held at least one years membership.
     4. Disqualifications may be excepted explicitly upon election.
         1. A disqualification appearing during existing term must be explicitly excepted by resolution by general meeting.